 Supported by DOC Fiordland.

-ii) DOC Fiordland have expressed a keen interest in supporting work at this site through provision of staff for ongoing tracking of any radio tagged adult females during subsequent breeding seasons and provision of field staff during annual surveys.
+ii) DOC Fiordland has expressed a keen interest in supporting work at this site through the provision of staff for ongoing tracking of any radio-tagged adult females during subsequent breeding seasons and provision of field staff during annual surveys.
 DOC field personnel are very experienced at getting around the Murchisons which will be a major positive for kea work.
-DOC will also be able to follow up on radio tagged females via skyranger flights normally only targeting takahe.
+DOC will also be able to follow up on radio-tagged females via skyranger flights normally only targeting takahe.

 iii) This site will provide an additional training opportunity for local DOC personnel which will enable ongoing future monitoring of kea locally.

 iv) Resightings of banded kea will be valuable for both sites and provide an idea of kea movement between sites.

 Year 4 (November 2021) Summer Survey Catch Trip Results

 In November 2021, 32 kea were caught (2 recaptures and 30 banded).
 New egg-timer transmitters were applied to 6 adult females.
 Signals were obtained for two kea that had transmitters deployed in Feb 2021 however neither was nesting.
 All transmitters deployed prior to 2021 have now expired so there are currently 8 active to follow up during the 2022 breeding season.